Business Bankruptcy: Chapters 11 & Chapter 7

 One benefit to filing a Chapter 11 is that unlike a Chapter 13 bankruptcy, there is no debt limit.
 Company such as Delta Air Lines and K Mart have filed for Chapter 11 bankruptcy and successfully restructured its debts.
 This opens the door for many businesses who would be unable to reorganize their debt in a Chapter 13 due to the amount of debts they owe.
 It doesn’t matter how many creditors the business has, it is eligible to file a Chapter 11 and restructure its debts.

 If it is a large case with a large number of creditors, a creditors committee is appointed to represent the unsecured creditors.
 This committee job is to negotiate the best possible payment plan for the creditors.

-The complexity and length of the payment plan depends on the specifics of the business filing the Chapter 11.
+The complexity and length of the payment plan depend on the specifics of the business filing the Chapter 11.
 Most small businesses have straightforward plans, while larger businesses can have much more complex plans that have many moving parts.
 The plan could include layoffs, stock offers, renegotiating union contracts or closing certain business locations.

 Once the Company comes up with its reorganization plan, the creditors get to vote whether to accept it.
 If the creditors vote in favor of the plan, it would then be confirmed by the Court and all of its debts would be rewritten.

 Chapter 11 is a complex process which if not done correctly, can be a death sentence for the business.
 Very few lawyers have experience in representing debtors in Chapter 11 bankruptcy cases.
-Always consult an experienced attorney when discuss Chapter 11 issues.
+Always consult an experienced attorney when discussing Chapter 11 issues.